adversinc/dbrecord/README.md

-The MySQL active record base class
+The MySQL active record base class.

+The instance of the class represents the database record.
+It can be used in to reading and write data, modify fields and so on.

-# Inheriting classes
+#	USAGE

+The descendant class has to be created to represent the specific database object.
-Descendant classes has to provide at least following functions:
+Descendant classe has to provide at least following functions:

 * _table() { return "db-table-name"; }
 * _locatefield() { return "unique-id-field-name"; }

-All other db integration is being performed by this class;

-#	USAGE

-The instance of the class represents the database record.
-It can be used in two ways: reading data and writing data (and also mixed read/write).
+Optional:

+* _keys() { return [ "secondary_key1", "secondary_key2", ... ]; }

 ## READING RECORDS